gsi-ee/go4/README.md

 ### Instal using binary distribution

+To use ROOT6 and Go4 on Windows, it is necessary to install Microsoft Visual Studio.
+There is free "Community" version which can be found on https://visualstudio.microsoft.com/downloads/ website.
+During installation C++ components should be installed.

-There is installer file, which provides Go4 with correspondent ROOT and Qt5 libraries.
+For the go4 there is windows installer file, which provides Go4 with correspondent ROOT and Qt5 libraries.
 It is recommended to install it in directory without spaces like "C:\Soft\go4".
-After installation Go4 icon created by default - it runs go4 gui.
+After installation Go4 icon created in the windows menu and on desktop - it runs go4 gui.

 ### User analysis compilation